rhagarty/increase-retail-revenues-leveraging-hybrid-cloud-on-mainframes/README.md

 ls increase-retail-revenues-leveraging-hybrid-cloud-on-mainframes/result.csv
 ```

-*If you prefer to use this file, please skip this section and proceed to [5.2.
-Log in to IBM Watson Analytics](5.2.-log-in-to- IBM-Watson-Analytics)
+*If you prefer to use this file, please skip ahead to the [Log in to IBM Watson Analytics](#log-in-to-ibm-watson-analytics) section.

 1. Retrieve customer history for a customer.